Decathlon/vitamin-compose/text-inputs/README.md

 `value: String` | The value of your text input
 `label: String` | The label to be displayed inside the text input container and pushed at the top of text input when the component takes the focus
-`modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `expanded: MutableState<Boolean> = remember { mutableStateOf(false) }` | State to open or close the dropdown menu `colors: TextInputStateColors = TextInputsState.normal()` | The color to notify your user if they are in normal, error or success state
+`modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `enabled: Boolean = true` | True if you can type in the text input, otherwise false `expanded: MutableState<Boolean> = remember { mutableStateOf(false) }` | State to open or close the dropdown menu `colors: TextInputStateColors = TextInputsState.normal()` | The color to notify your user if they are in normal, error or success state
-`textStyle: TextStyle = VitaminTheme.typography.body2` | The typography of the text inside the text input `isEnabled: Boolean = true` | True if you can type in the text input, otherwise false `children: @Composable VitaminMenuItems.() -> Unit` | Declare your dropdown menu item components inside your dropdown
+`textStyle: TextStyle = VitaminTheme.typography.body2` | The typography of the text inside the text input `children: @Composable VitaminMenuItems.() -> Unit` | Declare your dropdown menu item components inside your dropdown

 ### Filled